eoladil/fam/README.md

 # FAM - Flatpak Alias Manager

-FAM is an automation tool that generates shell aliases for Flatpak applications, enabling users to launch them via short commands (e.g., `firefox`) instead of full Application IDs.
+FAM is an automation tool madre forma personal use that generates shell aliases for Flatpak applications, enabling users to launch them via short commands (e.g., `firefox`) instead of full Application IDs.
 It features systemd integration for automatic updates and an interactive configuration menu.

 ## Features